Carlisle Lake District Airport

-Carlisle Lake District Airport is a small airport located 5 NM north-east of Carlisle, England on a plain near the River Irthing.
+Carlisle Lake District Airport is a small airport located 6 mi north-east of Carlisle, England on a plain near the River Irthing.

 Originally opened as an RAF base in 1941, it came under government ownership in the 1960s before being sold to Haughey Airports in 2000 which was later purchased and rebranded as Stobart Air Limited.
 Stobart Group purchased Carlisle Airport in May 2009 for £9.9 million and constructed a £12 million freight distribution center.
 In July 2019, a new terminal was opened that briefly connected Carlisle with commercial flights to Belfast, Dublin & London but due to the COVID-19 pandemic, commercial flights ceased operating in April 2020.

 Since its partial re-opening post COVID-19, it now operates unlicensed and welcomes general aviation aircraft, as well as being host to several military exercises throughout the year.
 There is Avgas, JetA1 and F34 fuel available during operating hours.

 The airport has been the location for some prehistoric excavations.
 It also hosts the Solway Aviation Museum.
 Since 2024, it has been owned and operated by forest products company A.W.
 Jenkinson.